Music and Lyrics by multiple composers from Madison and Milwaukee

 Co-Directed by Adam Qutaishat and Nathan Fosbinder

 An American Mythology is supported in part by a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts.
+It is also supported by a grant from Dane Arts with additional funds from the Pleasant T. Rowland Foundation.

 Many cultures have mythology in their long histories: Stories of gods and goddesses, mortals and monsters, good and evil.
 America does not have such mythology.
 Or does it?